“Why Do We Exist?” Rabbi Zecher’s Shabbat Awakenings

 Welcome again to Shabbat Awakenings, a weekly reflection as we move toward Shabbat.
+You can listen to it as a podcast here.

 Sometimes, when things don’t go right we might ask ourselves: Why do I exist?
 What is my purpose here?